jcgneto/CV/README.md

 # Research areas of interest

-Ecology and epidemiology of foodborne pathogens
+Ecology and epidemiology of gastrointestinal pathogens (i.e., foodborne pathogens and others)
+Population genomics of emerging antibiotic-resistant pathogenic bacteria

 # Publications